microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 10. On the **Configuration complete** page, select **Exit**.

-11. Within the Remote Desktop session to **DC1**, in the the Edge browser window displaying the Azure portal, navigate to the **Users - All users** blade of the Contoso Azure AD tenant.
+11. Within the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Users - All users** blade of the Contoso Azure AD tenant.

 12. On the **Users - All users** blade, note that the list of user objects includes all user accounts with the UPN suffix matching the custom domain name of the Azure AD tenant.
 You may need to refresh the page or wait a few minutes to see the change.